International Teambuilding and Trans-Cultural Management

 acquire an analytical and conceptual understanding of their own culture

-be able to recognise and understand important differences to other cultures
+be able to recognize and understand important differences to other cultures

 understand how culture influences our attitudes and behaviour